aleph-viewer/aleph/README.md

   - [al-render-overlaid](/src/aframe/components/AlRenderOverlaidComponent.ts)
   - [al-trackball-control](/src/aframe/components/AlTrackballControlComponent.ts)
   - [al-volume](/src/aframe/components/AlVolumeComponent.ts) -->

+Aleph can be used to display GLTF files and DICOM series.
+GLTF can be used in conjunction with DRACO compression.

+To annotate/measure an object, open the "Settings" tab in the control panel and check "Enable Node Placement".
+Clicking on a 3D object will create a node which can be given a title and description.
+Nodes can be used as points of interest or can be connected via edges.
+With a node selected, SHIFT + Click to create an edge between that and another node.
+Edges can be used for measurement and can also be labeled with a title and description.
+Units of measurement can be changed in the control panel.
+SHIFT + Click between edges to measure angles.

 The two top-level web components are `<al-control-panel>` and `<al-viewer>`. `<al-control-panel>` wraps a tabs-based interface containing `<al-url-picker>`, `<al-settings>`, `<al-graph-editor>`, and `<al-console>`. `<al-viewer>` contains the A-Frame scene and all 3D rendering logic.
 It also contains a Redux store that acts as single source of truth for the viewer and control panel. `<al-viewer>` can be used independently of `<al-control-panel>`, which can be lazy loaded to provide additional options.